Determination of proton electromagnetic form factors from DVCS measurements: Results

 \subsection{Dipole fit}

-Since the data included in our analysis do not cover a wide range in $|t|$ and are restricted to the small-$|t|$ region, we first consider a simple dipole parametrization for the Dirac and Pauli form factors:
+Since the data included in our analysis do not cover a wide range in $|t|$ and are restricted to the small-$|t|$ region ($0.110 < |t| < 0.450~\mathrm{GeV}^2$; see Sec.~\ref{sec:four} for further information), we first consider a simple dipole parametrization for the Dirac and Pauli form factors:

 where $\kappa = 1.793$ is the anomalous magnetic moment of the proton in units of the nuclear magneton, and $a_E$ and $a_M$ are free parameters to be determined from the fit.

 Table~\ref{tab:chi2} summarizes the values of $\chi^{2}$ divided by the number of degrees of freedom, $\chi^{2}/\mathrm{d.o.f.}$, for each fit.
 As can be seen, the lowest (and thus best) values correspond to the analyses with the largest number of data points (Fit~4 and Fit~5).
 It is important to recall that as the BH-dominance criterion becomes less restrictive, the additional systematic uncertainty assigned to the data also increases (from 1\% to 5\%).
 This effect, together with the larger number of data points included in the fits, contributes to the systematic decrease in $\chi^{2}/\mathrm{d.o.f.}$ from Fit~1 to Fit~5.
 Table~\ref{tab:fit_params} shows the optimal values of the fit parameters, $a_E$ and $a_M$, together with their corresponding uncertainties for each fit.